FREE SHIPPING on purchases over 1,500 CZK 📦

 Transdermal absorption of herbs

 Active extracts are absorbed through the skin directly into the tissue at the site of pain.
-Bypasses the digestive tract and acts for up to 8 hours.
+They bypass the digestive tract and act for up to 8 hours.

 2